 Skip the ATM.
 Use your debit card to get cash back at stores.

 Most grocery stores, pharmacies, and even big box stores like Target, Walmart, and Costco allow you to get cash back if you use your debit card at the time of purchase without an extra fee.
 When you’re shopping at one of these locations, take advantage of the opportunity to get some extra cash.
 Be sure to confirm that you can avoid ATM fees by asking the clerk and by reviewing the card reader at checkout.
-Chime’s ATM finder also allows you to locate over 30,000+ cash back locations where you can take out cash fee-free with a purchase.
+Chime’s ATM finder also allows you to locate over 30,000+ cash back locations near you where you can take out cash fee-free with a purchase.

 Use your debit card for group expenses in exchange for cash.